-The routine that marks many of the professional challenges makes most days undifferentiated.
-Extraordinary and impacting moments are rare, as well as the recognition of their transformative power.
-However, certain experiences, or stories of experiences of someone close, shape the perspective of each one in different ways, depending on the emotions they cause and the learnings that motivate them.
+The routine that marks many professional challenges makes most days undifferentiated.
+Extraordinary and impactful moments are rare, as is the recognition of their transformative power.
+However, certain experiences, or stories of the experiences of someone close to us, shape everyone’s perspective in different ways, depending on the emotions they cause and the learning they motivate.

-Whether individual or collective, terrifying or passionate, experiences give people a unique property and are also what they seek as an escape from normality and stagnation.
-As human beings, brains are prepared to recognize and value what makes each one feel more alive.
+Whether individual or collective, terrifying or exciting, experiences give people a unique property and are also what people seek as an escape from normality and stagnation.
+As human beings, our brains are prepared to recognize and value what makes us feel most alive.

-This moment, this decision-making that brings about a transformation, causes a ripple effect with several learnings and changes in perspective, which are transversal to the lives of those around us.
+This moment, this decision that marks a transformation, causes a cascading effect with various learnings and changes in perspective, which are transversal to the lives of those around us.

-This wealth of impact draws attention to the corporate world, which is increasingly interested in investing in its human capital, in order to provide continuous learning and gradual growth, so that the skills developed are transferred to work.
+This wealth of impact draws the attention of the corporate world, which is increasingly interested in investing in its human capital in order to provide continuous learning and gradual growth, so that the skills developed are transferred to work.

-This work, immersed in a context of current uncertainty, implies an increasing preparation to deal with constant change, in an agile, effective and efficient way.
-Not being superhuman, this preparation requires an upgrade in each one, a process of unlearning to learn again.
+This work, immersed in a context of current uncertainty, implies ever greater preparation to deal with constant change in an agile, effective and efficient way.
+Not being superhuman, this preparation requires an upgrade in everyone, a process of unlearning in order to learn again.

-Along with learn by doing, by being with, by being coached, by being mentored, companies have to ensure that they impact the learning system with moments so strong that they guarantee the retention of knowledge and its transfer to day-to-day – the employee’s day, resulting in an increasingly evident bet on the activation of teams in shorter periods, of high impact, but above all with a strong educational purpose.
+Along with learning by doing, by being with, by being coached, by being mentored, companies have to ensure that they impact the learning system with moments so strong that they guarantee the retention of knowledge and its transfer to the employee’s day-to-day life, resulting in an increasingly evident focus on activating teams in shorter periods, with a high impact, but above all with a strong pedagogical purpose.

-It is not surprising, therefore, that participation in truly immersive and transformational experiences is, at this moment, very much in demand, experiences that integrate both sides of the experiential aspect:
+It’s not surprising, therefore, that participation in truly immersive and transformational experiences is currently in high demand, experiences that integrate both sides of the experiential aspect:

 .
 Epistemically transformative experiences: those in which what is taught cannot be learned without active participation in the experience.
-The experience itself teaches what that type of experience is and gives the ability to imagine, recognize and cognitively code what it means to live it.
+The experience itself teaches us what that type of experience is and gives us the ability to imagine, recognize and cognitively encode what it means to experience it.

-.
 Personally transformative experiences: those that mark and modify in a profound and fundamentally personal way.
-This result can happen through changing primary personal preferences, changing perceptions, desires and motivations and preferences, or changing the definition of intrinsic perspectives.
+This can happen through a change in primary personal preferences, a change in perceptions, desires, motivations and preferences, or a change in the definition of intrinsic perspectives.

-The search for transformative experiences, events or activities in such a remarkable way that what is learned could not be learned or represented cognitively without living it, guarantees the modification of our perspective on something internal in people.
-Providing them ensures that the participants reach the desired results to later reflect and use that experience as a mirror of the day-to-day work, applying the same strategies.
+The search for transformative experiences, events or activities that are so remarkable that what is learned could not be learned or cognitively represented without living it, guarantees the modification of our perspective on something internal in people.
+Providing them ensures that participants achieve the desired results so that they can then reflect on and use that experience as a mirror for their day-to-day work, applying the same strategies.

-The story of Scott Harrison and “Charity: Water” illustrates the impact that certain experiences leave and the ability that has to profoundly change the personal and professional course of each one.
+The story of Scott Harrison and “Charity: Water” illustrates the mark that certain experiences leave and their ability to profoundly change the personal and professional course of each person.
 Experiences change people, who then change companies and transform the global ecosystem.
-So the question arises: what are you doing to help accelerate this virtuous cycle?”
+The question therefore arises: what are you doing to help accelerate this virtuous cycle?”